apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

 ## Building a Plugin

-Application developers use the CLI's `plugin add` command (discussed in The Command-line Interface) to apply a plugin to a project.
+Application developers use the CLI's `plugin add` command (discussed in The Command-Line Interface) to apply a plugin to a project.
 The argument to that command is the URL for a _git_ repository containing the plugin code.
 This example implements Cordova's Device API: